hoangtung386/Drowsy-Driver-Detection-System/README.md

         - `simple_CNN_mouth_modelV6_3.keras`
     - After downloading, create a folder named `Model` inside the `Drowsy-Driver-Detection-System` directory.
 Move both model files (`.keras` files) into the `Model` directory.

-4. Download the facial landmark predictor:
+4. The face landmark predictor has been preloaded and placed in the Models folder:
    - `shape_predictor_68_face_landmarks.dat`

 ## Usage